 Instructions

-- Using a strainer, strain out all the onion, ginger, mushrooms, and spices.
-Save the mushrooms and slice them thinly.
-They can be used as a topping later.
+- Using a strainer, strain out onion, ginger, mushrooms, and aromatics.
+Save the shiitake mushrooms and slice them thinly to top the noodles.

 Notes